 For those who go into the production, those jobs will be in our production shops.
 For those who successfully complete the Mechatronics program at MBUSI, those students will fill positions in the various Maintenance groups.

 What will I be doing at the plant while I’m in school?

-While attending school, students are required to work 8 hours per week.
+While attending school, students are required to work a minimum of 8 hours per week.
 The work areas will be in the production shops.